nabilkoneylaryea/nabilkoneylaryea.github.io/public/blogs/dreu/week6.md

 This is THE BIG ONE.
-After a lot of anticipation, I felt like I finally knew what I needed to about ROS to beign working on my data collection system.
+After a lot of anticipation, I felt like I finally knew what I needed to about ROS to begin working on my data collection system.
 This week I focused on creating a multicamera setup for the data collection procedures.

 I started by using the depthai-ros demos I found previously to publish video data from a single Oak-d Pro Camera.
 This was pretty simple since it only involved running a script in the ROS CLI.
 The next step, however was a little more of a challenge.